mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 In the *Abhidharmakosha*, it says that time doesn’t have its own nature, its own substance, but time is produced by all beings. *All beings* means all things, so-called *dharmas* – with the ‘s’, *dharmas*.
 Time is produced by the dharmas; that is all beings, all things.

-So, what the dharmas, all things means, do you understand *all things*?
+So, what the *dharmas*, “all things” means...
+Do you understand *all things*?
 Time doesn’t have its own nature.
-Doesn’t have its own nature.
 Well, what is time?
 Do you understand this time?
-Time has a kind of a... if time doesn’t have its own substance, can you explain what [is] the source of time?
-Is it possible for us to say the source of time, [anything] about the source of time?
+If time doesn’t have its own substance, can you explain what is the source of time?
+Is it possible for us to say something about the source of time?

 Yes?
-Can you?
-About that.
-Any other?
-Don’t think so?
+Can you? [...]

-**Someone:** Can you say whatever exists is time?
+**Someone:** Could you say whatever exists is time?

 **Katagiri Roshi:** Well no, I am talking about the statement of time according to *Abhidharmakosha*, saying time doesn’t have its own substance.
-If so, can you explain about the *source* of time?
+If so, can you explain about the source of time?
 Can you see the source of time?
 Or can you believe that there must be a kind of a source of time?

-**Someone:** If there isn’t any time, how can it have a beginning?
+**Someone:** If there isn’t any time, how can it have a [beginning]?

 **Katagiri Roshi:** Mm-hmm.
 Pretty good.

-**Someone:** I think that it is something that we sort of come up with in our minds to [...] in our minds.
+**Someone:** It seems like it is something that we sort of come up with in our minds [...]

 **Katagiri Roshi:** Any other?

-**Someone:** It arises from beginningless [...].
+**Someone:** It arises from beginningless [past].

-**Katagiri Roshi:** Mm-Hmm.
+**Katagiri Roshi:** Mm-hmm.

-What does it? *[He laughs, and others laugh.]*
+Or does it? *[He laughs, and others laugh.]*

 That means that it doesn’t have its own substance.

 **Someone:** Right, *[unintelligible]*...

+**Someone**: That means it doesn’t have a source?

-**Katagiri Roshi:** It doesn’t have a source.
+**Katagiri Roshi:** It doesn’t have a source!
 Don’t you think so?

 **Someone:** What kind of time are you talking about, Roshi?

-**Katagiri Roshi:** Well, according to the *Abhidharmakosha*.
-Time is not produced by a certain source of time.
-No, no, not source of time... time doesn’t have its own substance.
+**Katagiri Roshi:** Well, according to the *Abhidharmakosha*. [...]
+Time doesn’t have its own substance.
 That’s why time is produced by the change of all things.
 Alright?

-So that’s why I say...
 Do you understand?
 Is that alright?
-If so, “time is produced by all things” means, for example, what do you mean?
-By all beings, all things.
-For example?
+If so, “time is produced by all things” means – well, what do you mean by “all beings”, “all things”, for example?

 **Someone:** *[Unintelligible.]*

 **Katagiri Roshi:** Yes.
-How about this: time is produced by change of all things.
+How about this: time is produced by the change of all things.
 What do I mean, for example?

-**Someone:** Well, everything that has substance has a beginning and an end [...] appears and disappears.
+**Someone:** Well, everything that has substance has a beginning and an end, or appears and disappears.
 So the duration of its manifestation would be time.

 **Katagiri Roshi:** Mm-hmm.
-Well, what’s change?
-What change?
+Well, what changes?

 **Someone:** Well, anything that has...